 Q: How is academic performance evaluated?

 Students will be evaluated following each recorded online lecture module (with online multiple choice questions), after team presentations by a faculty panel review and by faculty review of the individual capstone project.
 Master’s programs have detailed assessment requirements by course.

 Q: What does ‘satisfactory completion of requirements’ look like?

-In order to obtain the certificate, students need to attend a minimum of 75 percent of the webinars and obtain a "pass grade" for all assignments.
+In order to obtain the certificate, students need to attend a minimum of 75 percent of the webinars and obtain a "passing grade" for all assignments.

 Q: What do I get after I complete a program?

 Students who successfully complete all requirements of the program will be awarded a Certificate from Harvard Medical School and are eligible for associate membership in the Harvard Alumni Association.

 Attendance RequirementsWorkshops | Online Courses | Deferral

 Q: Can I do my program entirely online?

 Most of our programs have a workshop component that requires in-person attendance.
 Some of those workshops take place at international locations such as London, Shanghai, and Zurich, while most take place at the Harvard Longwood campus in Boston, Massachusetts.